 The Career Accelerator Fund (CAF) provides financial support for College of Arts and Sciences students participating in unpaid or minimally paid internships, undergraduate research, or experiential learning opportunities.

-The application deadline for Summer 2021 has been extended to February 12, 2021.
-That is a tight turn around to complete the application checklist, so don’t delay if you want to apply.
-You can learn more and find the application resources on the CAF website.
+The application deadline for Summer 2023 opportunities is March 31, 2023.
+The application requires multiple documents, so don’t delay if you want to apply.
+You can learn more on the CAF website.

 Abstract submissions are currently being accepted for the 2023 annual FOCUS (Females of Chemistry Uniting Scientists) Research Symposium, which will be held on April 7, 2023.

 Submissions will be accepted until 5pm on March 10th, 2023.
 An abstract evaluation rubric is included on the submission page.

 There will be 3 student research talks – about 15 minutes in length – chosen from the submitted abstracts, and a poster session for undergraduate, graduate, and postdoc researchers.
 Posters will be judged by CBC faculty members and prizes will be awarded to top posters.
 There will be an undergraduate specific award.